-Vermilion Remains—named after the Vermilion Sea, an earlier name for the Sea of Cortez—is a project that uses scientific and cultural archives from the mid- century to document the disappearing biodiversity and fishing camp culture of La Cholla, a headland in Mexico along the Sea of Cortez.
+Vermilion Remains—named after the Vermilion Sea, an earlier name for the Gulf of California—is a project that uses scientific and cultural archives from the mid-century to document the disappearing biodiversity and fishing camp culture of La Cholla, a headland along the Northern Gulf of California.
 The installation consists of thirty paintings of various sizes and dimensions, fifteen glass and steel vitrines that display objects of the same era mined from an old dumping site on the headland, and an oversized spool of forty-six different letterpress take-away cards that record fish specimens, fishing shack locations and historical anecdotes.

 The interplay of mediums—painting, letterpress, and artifact—is allegorical: each element attempts to preserve a fleeting era using outdated technology while inscribing a lost world.
 This inventory of collected history invites the audience to participate in discovering these stories and lost objects, and by taking a card—partake in their disappearance, even while extending proof of their existence outside the gallery.